Building a Scenario - Learning Path

 Config Tab Options

-• First payroll date in fiscal year (for weekly pay types) - Set for weekly pay types, if needed.
+- First payroll date in fiscal year (for weekly pay types) - Set for weekly pay types, if needed.
 The date selected will determine which months contain four pay periods and which will contain five pay periods.
+Set this to whatever date you recognize as the pay date in your accounting system so that Martus will match the actuals you enter.

-• First payroll date in fiscal year (for bi-weekly pay types) - Set for bi-weekly pay types, if needed.
+- First payroll date in fiscal year (for bi-weekly pay types) - Set for bi-weekly pay types, if needed.
 The date selected will determine which months contain two pay periods and which will contain three pay periods.
+Set this to whatever date you recognize as the pay date in your accounting system so that Martus will match the actuals you enter.

 Use the links below to navigate through the learning path.